Gettysburg Ghost Hunt | Psychic Mediums |

 We will come away with a greater understanding of how energy works through enriching and strengthening our senses beyond the 5 senses.

-Dinner (Home cooked dinner, 3 courses) complimentary wine included
+Dinner (Home cooked dinner) complimentary wine included

 8:30am – Country Breakfast